HyagoOliveira/PauseSystem/README.md

     }
 }
 ```

+> **Attention**: do not forget to unsubscribe the events since it is not done automatically

 After that, you just have to call the `Pause()` and `Resume()` functions, or the `Toggle()` for a Pause button behaviour.